Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we proposed a robust knowledge propagation method for dynamic graph neural networks.
-We devised a reinforcement learning based strategy to dynamically determine whether the embedding of one node should be update.
-In this way, we can propagate effective knowledge to other nodes, and learn robust node representations.
-Extensive experimental results demonstrated that our model outperformed the state-of-the-arts and had a strong robustness against noise.
+We devised a reinforcement learning based strategy to dynamically determine whether the embedding of a node should be updated.
+In this way, we can effectively propagate knowledge to other nodes and learn robust node representations for dynamic graphs.
+Extensive experimental results demonstrated that our model outperformed the state-of-the-arts and exhibited strong robustness against noise.

+It is worth noting that, we devise our model based on two important assumptions in dynamic graphs: (1) newer interactions have a greater impact than older ones, and (2) neighbors should exhibit consistency.
+These assumptions naturally hold in most of the dynamic graphs.
+For example, in the domain of recommendation systems, where users tend to interact with recently interested items.
+However, in case where interaction are irrelevant to history or the graph exhibits inconsistency \cite{liu2020alleviating}, our model might under-perform.

-{ Several interesting future works can be followed up, including: \begin{itemize} \item Hierarchical decisions: our current AdaNet model takes actions on the node-wise level, i.e. update or not on a single node.
+Several interesting future works can be followed up, including: \begin{itemize} \item Hierarchical decisions: our current Ada-DyGNN model takes actions on the node-wise level, i.e. update or not on a single node.
 In the future work, we could use a hierarchical reinforcement learning strategy to generate decisions at different levels.
 For example, a higher level decision on the graph restricts the amount of the updating nodes, and a lower level decision decides to update which nodes. \item Knowledge adaptation on more complicated graphs: there is only one type of relationship between nodes on dynamic graphs in this paper.
-We can extend our method to handle multi-relational graph by { designing a scheme to use different agents to decide whether the knowledge should be propagated between nodes of different relationships. } \item Diverse graph tasks: we evaluate our proposed model on the future link prediction task in the experiment section.
-We can explore our model on more graph tasks, e.g. node classification, graph classification, community detection. \end{itemize} }
+We can extend our method to handle multi-relational graph by designing multiple strategies to propagated information between neighbor nodes. \item Diverse graph tasks: we evaluate our proposed model on the future link prediction task in the experiment.
+We can explore our model on more graph tasks, e.g. node classification, graph classification, community detection. \end{itemize}